 Awareness and Education

-The Governance, Risk, and Compliance function should partner with the HR and Corporate Training departments, to develop and implement an enterprise-wide information security awareness and training programme.
+The Governance, Risk, and Compliance management function should partner with the HR and Corporate Training departments, to develop and implement an enterprise-wide information security awareness and training programme.
 A cyber awareness and enablement programme is responsible for delivering essential knowledge, skills and capabilities for the security teams on an ongoing basis, ensuring an always-on preparedness.
 With the right level of training and oversight, this continuous skills training should establish a security-first culture across the organisation.

 Protect and Defend

 One of the most active and critical functions is cyber defence.
 The cyber defence organisation deals with proactively protecting and defending the organisation from cyber threats.
 Some of the core components include Security Architecture and Engineering, Identity and Access Management, Patch Management, Application Security, Network Security, Mobile Security, Cloud Security, and more.

 Another critical function in the security organisation, commonly outsourced, is called the Security Operations Center (SOC).
 SOCs are mostly a centralised unit acting as the first line of defence.
 The team is responsible for detection and reporting potential threats and suspicious events.
 Some of the key activities performed include Threat Intelligence and Management, Continuous Brand Monitoring, Log Management, Vulnerability Management, Alert Ranking and Management, and more.

 The speed and method of an incident response is critically important, and may well be the difference between a minor disruption and a major disaster.
 The respond and recover function deals with quickly discovering an attack, containing the damage, and restoring the integrity of the network and systems.
 Some of the core activities performed include Incident Response and Management, Business Continuity Management, Disaster Recovery, and Forensic Investigation and Analysis to identify root causes.
 This function focuses on cyber incident preparedness and crisis management.